AdaCore/why3/doc/manpages.rst

 The ``session`` Command
 -----------------------

+.. program:: why3 session

-The ``session`` command makes it possible to extract information from proof sessions on the command line, or even modify them to some extent.
+The :program:`why3 session` command makes it possible to extract information from proof sessions on the command line, or even modify them to some extent.
 The invocation of this program is done under the form